 I was about to start this post out by saying something witty about having a case of the "Mondays" but then I was all like, isn't that creating a reality of Mondays being crap?!
 Yes, yes it is.
 SO, instead let's all agree to be VERY excited about the fact that it's Monday, the start of a fresh week with nothing but fabulous things ahead of us.

 I can sometimes be a creature of habit, especially when it comes to my workouts.
 I want to just go do my usual thang and sometimes I forget to put my positive pants on and head into a sweat sesh with the mentality of just getting it over with.
 This equals a crappy workout with equally crappy results.
-Getting out of our comfort zones is GOOD for us, I tell my classes that all the time (as they sneer back at me) because I believe it to be true, work harder = see better results.
+Getting out of our comfort zones is GOOD for us, work harder = see better results.
 Sometimes this is easier said than done.
 It can take a little more effort mentally to get out of our comfort zones to see the results we want, so to take the pressure off of your already full mind, I asked my gal pals over at Fablectics for some tips about how to change things up so I push a little harder during workouts.
 Enjoy!

 In order to build a lean body and decrease fat, it's important to place an emphasis on switching things up, using interval training and effectively working out to get the most bang for your buck.
 Consider these tips to help you build the body of your dreams.

 1. Get a workout buddy.